codepath/android_guides/Using-Android-Studio.md

 ## Other Tips

-## Other tips

 * Verify that you can traverse the libs/ dir (there should be + signs).

   ![image](https://f.cloud.github.com/assets/326857/1445048/777ae8b4-4217-11e3-9ec0-29b0031527ac.png)

-If not, make sure to Add as Library.
+If not, make sure to Add as Library (right-click)

 * One useful tip -- inside Edit->Run Configurations, make sure to clear LogCat per run.
 It's often easy to get confused of stack traces: